 This trail leads straight up towards the green heart of Hong Kong Island from the bustling streets of Wan Chai.
 Although climbing up the steeply Wan Chai Gap Road is quite energy-consuming once you reach the flat Bowen Road, it won’t be a big task.
 To get to the starting point you will have to head down to Tai Yuen Street.

 Twin Peaks and Violet Hill

-The Twins Peak Hike may be Hong Kong’s most challenging hike.
+The Twins Peak Hike maybe Hong Kong’s most challenging hike.
 It includes two uphill and downhill mountains Violet Hill and The Twins in quick sequence.
-The last 1,200 steps of the uphill hike would be the most unforgettable part of this hike with a lot of workouts for your legs.
+The last 1,200 steps of the uphill hike would be the most unforgettable part of this hike with a lot of workout for your legs.
 And the Twin Peaks hiking trail is just as spectacular as it is challenging.
 As an outcome, Hong Kong gifts some incredible views of its diversity from the sky, mountains, and lush country parks to beaches, lakes, and a coastal village.

 Related: How To See Taiwan On A Budget

 This one of the most popular day hikes in Hong Kong with easy access via public transport.
 The amazing views depend on the direction you choose to walk.
 This picturesque Dragon’s Back trail is ideal for a family hike on a day with good weather.
 It will take nearly 3 hours to reach the summit or the Big Wave Bay, where you can rest and pick some great glances at the surroundings.
 Weekends are often occupied and almost like a slow-moving queue, so better to do the hike during weekdays.